 I have witnessed many such discussions, dominated by Australian muslims of the softer breed, often condemning the practices of stricter muslims and accusing them of failing to integrate and being un-Australian.
 Sometimes their criticism is directed at tourists from Arab countries (the absurdity of burqas on the beach etc).
 Phrases like "the women have been brainwashed" and "there's a time and place for everything" are thrown around.
 Well, for goodness sake, if there ever was a time and place for Islam it was 1400 years ago, and if anyone has been brainwashed it is the accusers themselves.
 If they are capable of so much heated fault-finding at this trivial level, why can't they lift their debate up a couple of notches by questioning their own values and those of the Quran?
 Do they simply lack courage?
 Basic beliefs are the central problem, not the trappings that accompany them.

 Most Westerners simply have no idea of the extent of this junk heap and the average muslim's infatuation with it.
 You'd think none of this mishmash of fussy little formalities could possibly have any bearing on anything of practical value.
 Still, this is hardly surprising, given that one of the most prominent characteristics of muslim leaders and spokesmen is their ability to blabber on and on about sweet nothings.
-In contrast to this, many Christians – including Catholics – apparently take even some of their fundamental doctrines less seriously than muslims view their trivia.
-Although one of the worst features of Vatican doctrine is its ongoing harsh policy on birth control and abortion, Italy, the seat of Catholicism, has one of the lowest birth rates in the world (8.7 per 1000), while the birth rates in some predominantly Muslim countries are among the highest (40-50 per 1000).
+In contrast to this, many Christians – including Catholics – apparently treat even some of their fundamental doctrines with less solemnity than muslims treat their trivia.
+Although one of the worst features of Vatican doctrine is its ongoing harsh policy on birth control and abortion, Italy, home to the Vatican City and the seat of Catholicism, has one of the lowest birth rates in the world (8.7 per 1000), while the birth rates in some predominantly Muslim countries are among the highest (40-50 per 1000).

 *Yes, there are about 56 muslim countries or "Islamic States", all members of the Organisation of the Islamic Conference.
 (Can you imagine any civilised country these days calling itself a Christian State!?)
 The vast majority of the member States of the OIC are also signatories to the Universal Declaration of Human Rights adopted by the UN Human Rights Council.
 But the OIC, in its wisdom, has developed its own document on "human rights", the Cairo Declaration of Human Rights in Islam, adopted in 1990 by all 56 member states.
 At several points, this document reads like a declaration against human rights and clearly contradicts the Universal Declaration, being wholly compliant with Islamic Shariah law.
 Yet most of the OIC members are also signatories to the Universal Declaration!
 Furthermore, they have been applying pressure on the UN to supplement the wording of the Universal Declaration so that it offers some protection of the values affirmed in the Cairo Declaration, in particular to combat the defamation of religion - and apparently a resolution to this effect has now been passed by the General Assembly.
 This is unbelievable!
 Obviously defaming religion as such has nothing whatever to do with human rights, but the new resolution clearly undermines the right to freedom of expression.
 It just shows how pitiful the UN is becoming.